Ruchika-2003/APL2C/README.md

   - `c_alloc(ctx, shape)`: Allocates a `NumpyBuffer` with the specified shape.
   - `c_load(ctx, arr, indices)`: Loads an element at the given indices.
   - `c_store(ctx, arr, indices, value)`: Stores a value at the given indices.

+### Tests (`tests/test_codegen.py`)

+We have provided a few test cases for the functions that we want to you to fill.
+Please remove the pytest skips, as you complete the implementations of the specific functions.

 ### Implementation Guidance